Pulsar electrodynamics inferred from frequency-dependent circular polarization diversity: Computational Settings

 \subsection{\texttt{emcee} settings}

-We use the \texttt{EnsembleSampler} function of \texttt{emcee} for our computation.
-To achieve quicker convergence, the update strategy of the coordinates of walkers are set to be a mixture of different moves: 60\% of \texttt{StretchMove}~\citep{emcee}, 20\% of differential evolution Move (\texttt{DEMove}, \citealp{demove}), and 20\% of snoocker move using differential evolution (\texttt{DESnoockerMove}, \citealp{tv2008}).
-Details on these moves could be found in the documentation of emcee: https://emcee.readthedocs.io/en/stable.
-After some tests on the data, we finally set 10000 steps for running, and omit the first 6000 steps as burn-in steps---apply to all pulses.
+We used the \texttt{EnsembleSampler} function of \texttt{emcee} for our computation.
+To achieve a quicker convergence, the update strategy of the coordinates of walkers are set to be a mixture of different moves: 60\% of \texttt{StretchMove}~\citep{emcee}, 20\% of differential evolution Move (\texttt{DEMove}, \citealp{demove}), and 20\% of snoocker move using differential evolution (\texttt{DESnoockerMove}, \citealp{tv2008}).
+Details on these moves can be found in the emcee documentation \footnote{https://emcee.readthedocs.io/en/stable}.
+After some tests on the data, we finally set 10000 steps for running and we omitted the first 6000 steps as burn-in steps, applicable to all pulses.